adamvinueza/fsa/README.md

 # FSA Implementation in Go

-This is an implementation of finite-state automatons (FSAs) in Go.
+This is an implementation of a (deterministic) finite-state automaton (FSAs) in Go.
 The formal definition of an FSA is as follows:
 ```
 An FSA is a tuple (Q, A, t, q0, F), where